colebryant/upd-ping-client/README.md

 replies (which are performed over raw IP sockets - see RFC 792) via UDP messages.
 At a high level, the ping client sends byte-encoded ping request messages (which include a calculated checksum) to the ping server the given "count" times.
-The ping server responds with an echo reply, which is received, decoded, and verified by the client.
+The ping server responds with an echo reply which is received, decoded, and verified by the client.
 Informational messages are printed during the message exchange as well as relevant statistics.
 Additionally, my implementation spawns multiple threads to more efficiently send and receive the ping